samis-group/homelab/README.md

 ### Deploy SSH key and test

-**TBA** deploy key
+**TBA** deploy key, you should use `ssh-keygen` and `ssh-copy-id` if you have no SSH keys.
+[Google can help here](https://www.google.com).
+I have my own.

-Now let's test to ensure connectivity (specify the inventory file if not running in the same dir as it with the `-i` flag):
+Now let's test to ensure connectivity.
+Specify the inventory file with the `-i` flag, if you are not running in the same directory as it, otherwise it's just:

 ```bash
 ansible --vault-password-file ~/.ansible/password docker -m ping
 ```

-Ensure that your inventory file is correctly setup (**Hint**: You can run `make decrypt` to decrypt your vaulted files:
+Ensure that your inventory file is correctly setup (**Hint**: You can run `make decrypt` to decrypt your vaulted files):

 ```bash
 ansible-vault edit --vault-password-file ~/.ansible/password inventory